IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology: Experimental Evaluation

 The performance of \textsf{IM-META} and its above-mentioned variants is summarized in Table \ref{tab:abb}, in which we only show the results for the CS dataset when $k=5$ and the IC model is employed since the results for other datasets exhibit similar trends.
 Our findings are as follows. \begin{itemize} \item The original \textsf{IM-META} method always exhibits substantial gains over its variants, which demonstrates that each of our network inference and query node selection modules plays a crucial role in IM.

-\item The performance of \textsf{IM-META(GCN)} is rather inferior to that of \textsf{IM-META(LR)} when the number of queried nodes is low due to a large number of unexplored edges.
-This implies that the GCN model does not effectively handle the highly uncertain network structure.
+\item The performance of both \textsf{IM-META(GCN)} and \textsf{IM-META(Transformer)} is rather inferior to that of \textsf{IM-META(LR)} when the number of queried nodes is low due to a large number of unexplored edges.
+This implies that the deep learning-based models used for network inference exhibit overfitting and do not effectively deal with the highly uncertain network structure.

 \item The centrality measures are not effective for node queries since they do not take the strength of influence into account. \end{itemize}